greybax/greybax.github.io/source/posts/2022-09-30-how-to-automate-ms-rewards-program.md

 So that's how my project [MSEdgeSearchClicker](https://github.com/greybax/MSEdgeSearchClicker) was born on Github.

-If you want to see it in action you can check it here [https://alfilatov.com/MSEdgeSearchClicker/](https://alfilatov.com/MSEdgeSearchClicker/).
+If you want to see it in action you can check it here https://alfilatov.com/MSEdgeSearchClicker/.
 But for better experience make sure that you open this link via MS Edge.

 For now it supports only points automation for search only.
 But feel free to send [fork and send your PRs](https://github.com/greybax/MSEdgeSearchClicker/fork) or suggest improvements via [issues page](https://github.com/greybax/MSEdgeSearchClicker/issues)

-Happy your routine automation! :y:
+Happy your routine automation! ✌🏼